 - Irritation at the tip of the penis

-These symptoms will usually appear between one and three weeks of contracting the infection, but for some people this can stretch to months.
-Some men’s symptoms will disappear after a few days but it is important to remember that this doesn’t mean the Chlamydia has gone and you still need to be tested and treated accordingly.
+These symptoms will usually appear between one and three weeks of contracting the infection, but for some people, they may not appear until several months later.
+Some symptoms may resolve after a few days, but it is important to remember that this doesn’t mean the Chlamydia has gone.
+You still need to be tested and treated accordingly.

-Although it is often symptom-free, Chlamydia can become serious if it is not treated.
+Although it is often symptomless, Chlamydia can cause long term damage if not treated.
 The infection can spread to other parts of your body which in turn may lead to more serious problems such as reactive arthritis and inflamed testicles.
 In some cases, Chlamydia can lead to decreased sperm function and subsequently cause fertility problems in men.

-As well as being simple to diagnose, Chlamydia is also easily treatable in men and can normally be dealt with using a short course of antibiotics.
+As well as being simple to diagnose, Chlamydia is also easily treatable in men and can normally be dealt with using a short course of antibiotics, such as Azithromycin or Doxycycline.
 This course of action is effective in 95% of cases.
-The tablets may be a one-day or week long course but in both cases, you shouldn’t have sex, even with a condom, for the seven days you are being treated (if you took the pills in one day, don’t have sex for a week afterwards).
+The tablets may be a one-day or week-long course but in both cases, you shouldn’t have sex, even with a condom, for the seven days you are being treated (if you took the pills in one day, don’t have sex for a week afterwards).
 Chlamydia contracted in the eye is treated with eye drops; however oral antibiotic tablets may also be necessary.